nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ---

-## Known issues
+## Known Issues

+1. **Integer Overflow Limitation**: HallPointer does not handle integer overflow, which could lead to incorrect data behavior if extremely large numbers are used (e.g., points or room numbers that exceed typical ranges).
+Users are advised to avoid excessively high values as this may disrupt the app’s functionality.
+While unlikely in standard use, such inputs could be considered abnormal or potentially malicious.

-1. **When using multiple screens**, if you move the application to a secondary screen and later switch to using only the primary screen, the GUI may open off-screen.
-The remedy is to delete the `preferences.json` file created by the application before running it again.
+2. **Multiple Screens Issue**: If you move the application to a secondary screen and later switch to using only the primary screen, the GUI may open off-screen.
+The remedy is to delete the `preferences.json` file created by the application before running the application again.

-2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu or keyboard shortcut `F1`) again, the original Help Window will remain minimized.
-Manually restore the minimized Help Window.
+3. **Help Window Minimization**: If you minimize the Help Window and then run the `help` command again, the original Help Window will remain minimized, and no new Help Window will appear.
+The remedy is to manually restore the minimized Help Window.

 ---